goderich/dissertation/dissertation.md

 Each consonant protophoneme is reconstructed based on correspondences in several environments: word-initial, word-medial, and word-final (where applicable).
 For those protophonemes which have additional reflexes in more specific environments, those environtments are included as well.

 The correspondence of Proto-Atayal \*p is generally regular, as seen in @tbl:proto-atayal-p.
 Word-initial and word-medial reflexes are /p/ in all dialects.
-Word-finally, \*p is reflected as /p/ in all dialects except Plngawan and C'uli', where it is /k/ in this position instead.
+Word-finally, \*p is reflected as /p/ in all dialects except Plngawan and Klesan, where it is /k/ in this position instead.

 : Correspondences of Proto-Atayal \*p {#tbl:proto-atayal-p}